chuanyangjin/MMToM-QA/README.md

 MMToM-QA is the first multimodal benchmark to evaluate machine Theory of Mind (ToM), the ability to understand people's minds.
 For a detailed description, please visit our [project page](https://chuanyangjin.com/mmtom-qa).

+Here is the [leaderboard](https://chuanyangjin.com/mmtom-qa-leaderboard) for MMToM-QA.
+Please contact us if you'd like to add your results.

 ### Datasets

 #### Text-only version